Self-Supervised Learning of Time Series Representation via Diffusion Process and Imputation-Interpolation-Forecasting Mask: Experiments

 \subsubsection{Forecasting}

-Our forecasting experiments employ five real-world datasets: (1) \textit{Electricity}, tracking hourly consumption across 370 customers; (2) \textit{Solar}, detailing photovoltaic production at 137 Alabama stations; (3) \textit{Taxi}, recording half-hourly traffic from 1,214 New York locations; (4) \textit{Traffic}, covering hourly occupancy rates of 963 San Francisco car lanes; and (5) \textit{Wiki}, monitoring daily views of 2,000 Wikipedia pages.
+We conducted two sets of benchmarking experiments.
+The first was a benchmarking for probabilistic multivariate time series forecasting.
+We employ five real-world datasets: (1) \textit{Electricity}, tracking hourly consumption across 370 customers; (2) \textit{Solar}, detailing photovoltaic production at 137 Alabama stations; (3) \textit{Taxi}, recording half-hourly traffic from 1,214 New York locations; (4) \textit{Traffic}, covering hourly occupancy rates of 963 San Francisco car lanes; and (5) \textit{Wiki}, monitoring daily views of 2,000 Wikipedia pages.
 Adapting the practices from \cite{NEURIPS2019_0b105cf1,Nguyen_Quanz_2021,tashiro2021csdi}, each dataset is converted into a series of multivariate sequences, with $L_{1}$ historical timestamps followed by $L_{2}$ timestamps for forecasting.
 Training data apply a rolling window approach with a stride of 1, while validation and testing data employ a stride of $L_{2}$, ensuring distinct, non-overlapping series for evaluation.
 Specific $L_{1}$ and $L_{2}$ values are outlined in Table ~\ref{tab:forecast_datasets}.
 For evaluation metrics, we use CRPS and MSE, supplemented by CRPS-Sum, as introduced in \cite{NEURIPS2019_0b105cf1}.
 CRPS-Sum is computed by summing across different features, capturing the joint impact of feature distributions.
 As of benchmarking baselines, we include several {\it state-of-the-art probabilistic MTS forecasting models}: GP-copula~\cite{NEURIPS2019_0b105cf1}, TransMAF~\cite{rasul2021multivariate} and TLAE~\cite{Nguyen_Quanz_2021}.
 Additionally, in the realm of {\it diffusion-based methods}, we include CSDI~\cite{tashiro2021csdi} and TimeGrad~\cite{rasul2021autoregressive}.